There are four main categories of medical waste in a dental office: sharps, infectious, hazardous, and non-hazardous. Learn about each here.

-As a waste management and compliance company we often get asked by dentist “What are the different types of waste I am required to dispose of and show documentation for?”
+As a waste management and compliance company we often get asked by dentists “What are the different types of waste I am required to dispose of and show documentation for?”
 There are four main types of dental waste, and each comes with its own standard for proper disposal.
 In this post we will discuss the types of dental waste and their disposal methods:

-- Regulated Medical Waste
+- Medical Waste in a dental office

 According to the American National Standards Institute/American Dental Association (ANSI/ADA), amalgam waste is defined as: “including amalgam (scrap), chair-side trap filters containing amalgam vacuum pump filters containing, amalgam, saliva ejectors if used in dental procedures involving amalgam, used amalgam capsules, extracted teeth with amalgam restorations, and waste items that are contaminated with amalgam”.
 (1) If not disposed of properly, amalgam waste runs the risk of being introduced to the waterways and environment, and impacting a community.
-The most effective ways to prevent this amalgam waste from entering the environment are through the uses of amalgam separators and an amalgam recycling program.
+The most effective ways to prevent this amalgam waste from entering the environment are through the use of amalgam separators and an amalgam recycling program.
 As of 2017, the EPA has ruled that amalgam separators must achieve at least a 95% removal efficiency.
 (2) That separated amalgam waste cannot then be discarded in the trash.
 Instead, it must be sent to a facility that specializes in melting the metals and recycling that mercury.